 Step 3.
 Fill out the online application form!
 Note that your application will not be reviewed until you’ve also paid the $25 application fee, either by check to our U.S. office or online through Network for Good (for applicants outside the US, use PayPal.**

 Step 4.
-Fill out Part I of the Internship Agreement form and send it to Ceiba.
+Fill out Part I of the Internship Agreement form online.
 The on-site supervisor of your internship will fill out Part II of the form that specifies the responsibilities and objectives of your internship, and send it back to you for review.
 You may apply and receive your initial acceptance before your internship agreement is finalized, however the agreement form must be signed by both you and your supervisor before Ceiba will issue a final acceptance for your internship.